rik2803/aws-cfn-gen/README.md

 It creates a typical loadbalancer, with these components:

-* An application loadbalancer (`AWS::ElasticLoadBalancingV2::LoadBalancer`).
+* An ALB or *Application LoadBalancer* (`AWS::ElasticLoadBalancingV2::LoadBalancer`).
   This can be an internet-facing loadbalancer (`scheme: internet-facing`), or an internal loadbalancer (`scheme: internal`).
-  The _Security Groups_ and subnets used for the loadbalancer are extracted from the VPC stack mentioned before.
+* The _Security Groups_ and subnets used for the loadbalancer are extracted from the VPC stack mentioned before.
 That stack uses AWSs reference architecture and matches most setups.
-* A HTTP listener on both internet-facing andinternal loadbalancers.
+* A HTTP listener on both internet-facing and internal loadbalancers.
-* A HTTPS listener on the ointernet-facing loadbalancer.
+* A HTTPS listener on the internet-facing loadbalancer.
 This requires a certificate for TLS termination.
 * A default target group for HTTP and HTTPS
+* Additional rules and target groups are created for the services defined in `applicationconfig`
+* (optional) Define redirects, see below in `redirects`

 ```yaml
 loadbalancers: